-The Call was one of my favourite books I read this year so I had to go and buy the next book of the series and find out more about the story and see if the people of Ireland are going to survive.
+The Call was a very good book so I had to go and buy the next book of the series and find out more about the story and see if the people of Ireland are going to survive.

 YOU’RE UNDER ARREST FOR HIGH TREASON!